unbyte/naive-mapreduce/README.md

 # Naive MapReduce

-Yet another naive MapReduce, which runs locally using go routine for simulation, is written to complete the assignment of Cloud Computing.
+Yet another naive MapReduce, which runs locally using goroutine for simulation, is written to complete the assignment of Cloud Computing.

 The BFS algorithm required by the assignment is in [here](https://github.com/unbyte/naive-mapreduce/blob/master/example/bfs/main.go).